We work in partnership with the University of Chichester, who approve and validate our Business degree programmes.

 How will I be assessed?

-Assessment includes essays, reports, individual and group presentations, case studies, research reports and work based assignments.
+Assessment includes essays, reports, individual and group presentations, case studies, research reports and work-based assignments, although there are no formal examinations there are one or two in class timed assessments.
 These strategies are also designed to enable the development of key transferable skills into the workplace.

 View Programme Specification or Module Narratives